 For example, being an introvert can sometimes be seen as a weakness, but it isn’t.
 Introverts often have good listening skills, are observant and compassionate, and think before they speak.

-16. Practise speaking more slowly
+16. Practice speaking more slowly

-If you listen to those in a position of authority, they speak slowly – which suggests confidence.
+If you listen to those in a position of authority, they speak slowly, which suggests confidence.
 The person who believes they’re not worth listening to will rush through what they have to say because they don’t want to waste their audience’s time.

 Try practising speaking slowly in the mirror.
-Of course, there’s no need to take it to the extreme; it’s about finding a middle ground between speaking too slowly and speaking too fast.
+Of course, there’s no need to take it to the extreme; it’s about finding a middle ground between speaking too slowly and too fast.

 Final thoughts...